 It is a consumer trend that transcends your banking category and it does not tell you how to be different and better (as a bank brand) which is the hallmark of a brand that steals, grows, and increases market share.

 Your success is dependent on strategic brand work

-Without such a fundamental changes, the only answer to your quest to increase market share is to build more branches, spend more on advertising, and buy up more competitors.
+Without such fundamental changes, the only answer to your quest to increase market share is to build more branches, spend more on advertising, and buy up more competitors.
 If you are planning on that, all the more reason to think about rebranding banks as a real possibility.

 - What do I need to do with my money?

 The first question is what NEEDS to be done.
-The customer needs to become aware of the situation at hand and automatically addresses what needs to be done in order to live.
+The customer needs to become aware of the situation at hand and automatically address what needs to be done in order to live.

 - What should I do with my money?

 Then the customer begins to think about what they SHOULD do with their money.
 This could include considering what will bring in more profit or how much should be saved as opposed to invested…etc. The customer begins to debate after the recognition of what must be done in order to function properly.

 - What do I want to do with my money?